Share this Post

 #2.
 Play at Wild Bear Falls Water Park

-Westgate Smoky Mountain Resort & Water Park is home to the famous Wild Bear Falls Water Park in Gatlinburg.
+Westgate Smoky Mountain Resort is home to the famous Wild Bear Falls Water Park in Gatlinburg.
 This family-friendly, mountain-themed attraction features indoor, heated pools, water slides, splash zones, and 60,000 square feet of aquatic fun!

 Glide down the lazy river, or make a splash in the massive pool as you plunge down a water slide.
 Fall is a great time of year to visit Gatlinburg, and a stay at Westgate Resorts makes it even better thanks to this world-class water park.